 Biography and Notes

 Henry was educated at Harrow and the Royal Military Academy, Woolwich.
 He joined the Royal Artillery as a 2nd Lieutenant in December 1844.
 He was promoted Lieutenant in 1846 and Captain in September 1853.
-He stood for parliament unsuccessfully at Harwich in 1857 but was elected the MP for Harwich in 1859.
+He stood for parliament unsuccessfully at Harwich in 1857 but was elected the MP for Harwich at the general Election in 1859.

 He continued his military career holding various appointments dealing with armaments until January 1866 when he became Brevet-Major.
 In December 1867 he became a Lt.
 Colonel.
 Henry wrote several books including 'Manual of Field Operations', 'History of Corfu and of the Ionian Islands', 'The Enfield Rifle' and 'Our Engines of War'.